Online casinos in Texas: what's actually legal

 What’s available instead

 With no regulated online casino path and a very limited land-based market, Texas players interested in online casino-style games are generally limited to sweepstakes-model platforms, which operate under sweepstakes promotions law rather than the state gambling statutes that block everything else.
 The sweepstakes casinos guide covers how that model works.
+Given how few in-state gambling options Texas residents have compared to most large states, sweepstakes platforms have found a particularly receptive market there, filling a gap that’s wider in Texas than almost anywhere else covered on this site.

 How Texas compares nationally